How to grow old in style: build a cool, hi-tech, eco-friendly house in the garden of your old place and ask your son to be the architect.

 “We can close the blinds all the way from our house in Avignon,” says Philip.

 Decoration is minimal but Caroline had some fun in “the snug”, a small space off the main living area where there are two sofas – a Minotti covered in Sonia Rykiel fabric and a vintage Fifties sofa from Roomscape, a furniture dealer in Camden.
 There’s a wood-burner, but they’ve never used it.
 They’ve hardly put the heating on all winter.
+They may need to consider replacing the heating system as in a wood-burning fuel system, the excess firewood can decay or rot with a little exposure to moisture.
+This could be the reason why experts tend to advise using a fuel-powered heating system like underfloor heating or baseboard heating.
+That way, the excess fuel (sourced from the likes of Romeo’s Fuel or a similar oil delivery firm) can remain in the outdoor fuel tank which can be used whenever the house requires heating.

 The kitchen, almost imperceptible but for an island, has a Corian worktop and lacquered, touch-sensitive drawers.
 The space is brightened by red glass pendant lights and the innards of the cupboards, which are painted in British Standard Yellow 003.
 “It was hugely fashionable with designers in the Seventies,” says Philip.